ROKPA Hospitality Vocational Training

 Scholarships and fees

 Our objective is to provide youth with an affordable opportunity to train for employment in the hospitality industry.
-The fee for a one year training plus internship opportunity, one meal a day and all the necessary material is NC 10,000.
-If you cannot afford the fee, you may apply for a scholarship.
+Please contact us regarding the fee cost – we also provide scholarships for those who cannot afford it.

 Certification and Job Placement

 Students who have attained the required skill levels will receive a government-approved certificate by GATE College and a certificate by EHLsmile association in Switzerland.

 Students who successfully complete the course will be helped in the search for employment.

 How to apply

 Do you want to follow this course?
 Do you want to find employment in the hospitality industry?
 Then this is your chance to apply!